Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 Does Keeping Utilization Under 10% Actually Boost Your Score?

-The sweet spot seems to be somewhere between 1% and 10%.
-But going from 10% to 5% gave me maybe 3-4 points.
-Going from 30% to 10% gave me 20+ points.
+The sweet spot is somewhere between 1% and 10%.
+But moving from 10% to 5% typically yields only 3-4 points.
+Moving from 30% to 10% can yield 20+ points.

 What’s the Difference Between 10%, 5%, and 1% Utilization?